- What Is Windows 10 Error Code 0x800703ee?

 - Restart your computer and make sure that you are connected to the Internet.
 Let your operating system install the missing drivers.

 Thankfully, there is an easier and more reliable way to update drivers.
-You can use Auslogics Driver Updater and automate the process.
-After installing this app, it will automatically recognize your operating system version and processor type.
-With one click of a button, you will be able to update all your drivers to the latest versions.
+You can use Auslogics Driver Updater to automate the process.

 Solution 3: Performing an SFC Scan